NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Suspect of Opportunity.md

-**Frequency** once per hour

-**Trigger** A foe takes a hostile action against you in combat.
+**Prerequisites** Person of Interest
 * * *
+**Trigger** A creature who isn't, to your knowledge, tied to any of your active investigations takes a hostile action against you in combat.

+* * *

 Sometimes something intrudes upon your case unexpectedly, such as an ambush sent to bring your investigation to a close.
-You've learned how to compartmentalize your main lead and pursue a new one for your current predicament.

-You [[Actions/Pursue a Lead|Pursue a Lead]] against the triggering foe, setting aside but not ending one of your currently active leads, if you have two leads.
-At the end of the combat encounter, you stop Pursuing the Lead against the triggering foe and return to the original lead, if you have one.
+You use Person of Interest against the triggering creature.
+This doesn't allow you to use Person of Interest more frequently than normal.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*